dtinoco152/Reddit_API_Pipeline/README.md

 # Reddit_API_Pipeline
-Extract data from posts and comments on Reddit from certain subreddits and store onto GCP and MongoDB.
+This repo is a collection of python files with the purpose of collecting info on posts and comments from certain subreddits and moving them into a GCP bucket and a MongoDB Atlas cluster.

+This data could then be accessed either on a local machine or onto a cluster such as DataBricks to conduct machine learning tasks.